First-order continuous- and discontinuous-Galerkin moment models for a linear kinetic equation: realizability-preserving splitting scheme and numerical analysis: Numerical results

 \subsection{Timings}

-Performance measurements can be found in Figure \ref{fig:Timings}.
+Performance measurements can be found in \cref{fig:Timings2}.
 The times were measured without parallelization.
 Displayed times are the minimum of three runs.
-Quadratures were chosen as described in \secref{sec:appendixQuadratures}.
-Measurements were done both for a first-order scheme without linear reconstruction (Figures \ref{fig:Timings}a, b) and for the realizability-preserving second-order scheme (Figures \ref{fig:Timings}c, d).
+Quadratures were chosen as described in \cref{sec:QuadratureRules}.
+Measurements were done both for the first-order scheme without linear reconstruction and for the realizability-preserving second-order scheme (see \cref{sec:scheme}).
 Profiling shows that the first-order scheme spends most of the time solving the optimization problems.
 For the second-order scheme, solving the eigen problems for the reconstruction in characteristic coordinates also has a large impact on the execution time.
+Here, computation times could probably be improved by using a generalized eigen solver which takes the structure of the Jacobians into account (see \cref{sec:eigenvalueproblems}).
 Both the adaptive-change-of-basis scheme and the eigensolver have third-order complexity.
-We thus asymptotically expect third-order complexity in $\momentnumber$ for both the first-order and the second-order scheme for the $\MN$ models.
-For the $\PMMN$ models, all operations (also solving the eigen problems) can be done block-wise, so we expect first-order complexity in that case.
-Regarding only the optimization problem, the same is true for $\HFMN$ models as all matrices involved are tridiagonal (in slab geometry) or very sparse (in three dimensions).
-However, the jacobian of the flux function is not sparse in general for the $\HFMN$ models, so the eigen problems still have to be solved with the third-order-complex eigensolver.
+We thus asymptotically expect third-order complexity in \(\momentnumber\) for both the first-order and the second-order scheme for the \(\Mn\) models.
+For the \(\PMMN\) models, all operations (including the solution of the eigen problems) can be done block-wise, so we expect first-order complexity in that case.
+Regarding only the optimization problem, the same is true for \(\HFMN\) models as all matrices involved are tridiagonal (in slab geometry) or very sparse (in three dimensions).
+However, the Jacobian of the flux function is not sparse in general for the \(\HFMN\) models, so the eigen problems are currently solved with a standard third-order-complex eigensolver.
+These models would particularly benefit from an improved implementation of the eigensolver which exploits the fact that the Jacobians are products of two sparse symmetric matrices (see \cref{sec:eigenvalueproblems}).

-In slab geometry, we used a reduced version of the plane-source test case ($1000$ grid cells, final time $0.1$).
-For the $\HFMN$ models, two different implementations were tested: a backtracking Newton solver without change of basis exploiting the sparsity of the models (see \ref{rem:hatfunctionimplementation}) using quadratures to calculate the integrals and the same backtracking Newton solver where all needed integrals were solved using the analytical formulas (and Taylor expansion at the singularities, see \secref{sec:Limiting}).
-In three dimensions, we used a reduced version of the point-source test case ($10^3$ grid cells, single Runge-Kutta step).
+In slab geometry, we used a reduced version of the plane-source test case (\(1000\) grid cells, final time \(\tf = 0.1\)).
+For the \(\HFMN\) models, two different implementations were tested: the backtracking Newton solver without change of basis (see \cref{sec:adaptivechangeofbasis}) using quadratures to calculate the integrals and the same backtracking Newton solver where all needed integrals were solved using the analytical formulas (and Taylor expansion at the singularities, see \cref{sec:QuadratureRules}).
+In three dimensions, we used a reduced version of the point-source test case (\(\gridsize = 10^3\) grid cells, single Runge-Kutta step).